msavusal/Movie-API/README.md

 ```

 ## Database and version utilized
+Name of the database file is *db.sqlite3* and can be found in the root of the project.

 Database used is SQLite.
 In this project we use sqlite3 module, since it provides a SQL interface compliant with the DB-API 2.0 specification as described by [PEP 249](https://www.python.org/dev/peps/pep-0249/).
 ## How to setup the database framework and external libraries
 To set up the database for the first time **two** steps are required (in the main Movie-API folder):